 Panzano in Chianti

-Panzano, settled by the Etruscans, is home to charming cobblestone streets and an 11th-century castle, built in the highest part of the town.
+Panzano, settled by the Etruscans, is home to charming cobblestone streets and an 11th-century castle built in the town's highest part.

 Learn more about Panzano in Chianti >

 Sitting on a high ridge, Castellina is believed to be built on the ruins of a Roman settlement.
 Despite multiple attacks, Castellina’s Rocca castle is still standing tall and is the evidence this town was once the strategic headquarters between Florence and Siena.

 Learn more about Castellina in Chianti >

 Radda, an ancient market town, has been key to Chianti’s wealth.
 This small charming hilltop village, located 600 meters above sea level, is surrounded by beautiful forests.

 Gaiole is probably the most idyllic town of the five, known for its beautiful landscapes dotted with numerous picturesque castles and parish churches.

 San GimignanoSan Gimignano is a small medieval town dating back to the eighth century.
 It is famed for its amazing skyline, which is dominated by 14 medieval towers.
 Climb the "Torre Grossa", San Gimignano's highest tower, from where you have a fantastic panorama of the village and its surrounding this town and wander through the beautifully preserved narrow cobblestone streets.
 Don’t miss out on the Museum San Gimignano 1300.
 Here you can see a full-scale San Gimignano model as it was 700 years ago, a reconstruction of medieval street life, and interesting details about the architectural styles of that time.

 VolterraUnlike other famous Tuscan towns, Volterra feels real and vibrant.
 Volterra was a vital trading center and had a tradition of craftsmanship that attracted various artists in the past.